 “Truth Is Subjectivity”

 Kierkegaard didn’t believe in the utmost importance of objective absolute Truth, but rather of personal truth – how one relates oneself to Truth – and what you experience subjectively: feelings and emotions.
 4+4=8 may be an objective truth, but is it as important to your existence and experience of life as how you feel today?
-Maybe you’re nervous for your date, or angry because someone cut in front of you in the line.
+Maybe you’re nervous for a first date, or pissed because someone cut in front of you in line.
 These feelings are crucial to how we experience life, and are what make up our existence – they are ‘existential’.
 They are our lived truth.

 “The Crowd Is Untruth”